Roger Stone

-Stone officially left the Trump campaign on August 8, 2015.
-However, two unnamed associates of Stone have alleged that he collaborated with WikiLeaks founder Julian Assange during the 2016 presidential campaign to discredit Hillary Clinton.
-Stone and Assange have denied these claims.
-Nearly three dozen search warrants were unsealed in April 2020 which revealed contacts between Stone and Assange, and that Stone orchestrated hundreds of fake Facebook accounts and bloggers to run a political influence scheme on social media.
+Stone first suggested Trump run for president in 1998 while lobbying for his casino business.
+He left the Trump campaign on August 8, 2015.
+In 2018, two associates alleged Stone claimed contact with Julian Assange during the 2016 campaign.
+Assange denied meeting Stone, and Stone said any mention was a joke.
+Court documents in 2020 showed Stone and Assange exchanged messages in June 2017.
+Unsealed warrants in April 2020 revealed Stone's 2017 contacts with Assange and that Stone orchestrated hundreds of fake Facebook accounts and bloggers for a political influence scheme.

-On January 25, 2019, Stone was arrested at his Fort Lauderdale, Florida, home in connection with Robert Mueller's Special Counsel investigation and charged in an indictment with witness tampering, obstructing an official proceeding, and five counts of making false statements.
+On January 25, 2019, Stone was arrested at his Fort Lauderdale, Florida, home in connection with Robert Mueller's investigation and charged with witness tampering, obstructing an official proceeding, and making false statements.
 In November 2019, a jury convicted him on all seven felony counts.
 He was sentenced to 40 months in prison.
-On July 10, 2020, days before Stone was scheduled to report to prison, Trump commuted his sentence.
-On August 17, 2020, he dropped the appeal of his convictions.
+On July 10, 2020, days before Stone was to report to prison, Trump commuted his sentence.
+On August 17, 2020, Stone dropped his appeal.
 Trump pardoned Stone on December 23, 2020.

+Since 2023, Stone has hosted a show on WABC radio eponymously called "The Roger Stone Show".